SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ## Generality

-Bear in mind that the title is the first thing the operator will see.
-It should therefore be used as a clue to guide the consideration of the alert.
+Bearing in mind that the title is one of the first things that an analyst will see.
+It should therefore be used as a clue and be clear as possible to guide the consideration of the alert.

 The title and level of the rule must be consistent

 ## Structure

-Title can be split with "-" : `Prefix - Description - Sufix`
+Titles can be split with "-" : `Prefix - Description - Sufix`

-### Prefix
+### Prefix (Optional)
-It is Optional.

 It is used to give a category or type of malware, an APT

-Commun wordding:
-- Hack Tool
+Examples:

-- Lolbin (lolbas)
+- HackTool
 - PUA
 - Remote Access Tool

 Specific wording example:
 - "ATP27 - "